One for the Ages

 The time since birth.
 Coe was slightly younger at 23 with Ovett 24 years of age.
 They met once as teenagers at the English Schools Cross Country Championships in 1972, with 16-year-old Ovett finishing 2nd and 15-year-old Coe back in 10th place.

 The physical development of a person for a given chronological age.
 Ovett matured more quickly than Coe in running 1m52.5s as a 16-year-old in 1972.
 At the same age in 1973, Sebastian was the owner of a still promising but far more modest PB of 1m56.0s.
 As a 17-year-old Ovett ran a phenomenal 1m47.3s at the AAA's at Crystal Palace in 1973.
-In this very year, the Brighton man burst onto the international scene in winning the European junior 800m title in Duisburg.
+This same year, the Brighton man burst onto the international scene to win Duisburg's European junior 800m title.
 A 17-year-old Coe, by comparison, was almost 8 seconds slower in recording 1m55.1s in a time trial before succumbing to injury for the rest of 1974.
 An 18-year-old Ovett ran a European junior record of 1m45.77s in taking silver at the European Championships in Rome in1974.
 By contrast, an 18-year-old Coe was once again some 8 seconds in arrears in running 1m53.8s in the summer of 1975.

-When they met in Moscow, significantly Ovett had already peaked at 800m, running his lifetime best of 1m44.1s in taking European Championship silver two years previously in 1978, ahead of Coe in bronze.
+When they met in Moscow, Ovett had peaked at 800m, running his lifetime best of 1m44.1s in taking European Championship silver two years previously in 1978, ahead of Coe in bronze.
 Coe would not peak over two laps until a year after Moscow running his long-standing world record of 1m41.73s in 1981.
-This being said going into Moscow, Coe carried a world record of 1m42.33s set in 1979 in Oslo into the final which was well ahead of Ovett's aforementioned best.
+Going into Moscow, Coe carried a world record of 1m42.33s set in 1979 in Oslo into the final, which was well ahead of Ovett's aforementioned best.

 The amount of time spent in the sport since the commencement of focused training.
-Coe first ventured down to Hallamshire Harriers at the age of 13, so effectively had ten years under his belt by the time he met his arch-rival.
+Coe first ventured down to Hallamshire Harriers at the age of 13, so he effectively had ten years under his belt when he met his arch-rival.
 Similarly, Ovett had a training age of around ten years after his first race of note in March 1970, finishing 37th at the English Schools Cross Country Championships in Blackburn.